luis-sousa-pinto/bindplane-op/docs/dev/resource-types/destination-type.md

 > **_NOTE:_**  Refresh the browser in order to see the new destination type.

-Lets say you want to expose the `project` paramter for the Google exporter.
-You can add a `project` paramter to the destination type and make it `required`.
+Lets say you want to expose the `project` parameter for the Google exporter.
+You can add a `project` parameter to the destination type and make it `required`.

 ```yaml
 # mydestinationtype.yaml